 Winner of the Publishers Golden Book Award, Kobi Yomada’s What Do You Do With an Idea? is about the importance of creativity and the ability to alter the world with new thought.
 Nicely illustrated by Mae Besom.

 By Carol McCloud

-Named one of the top ten Most Inspirational Children’s Books by the Children’s Book Guide in 2012, Carol McCloud’s work has earned numerous other awards including Best Children’s Picture Book by Behavioral Mom’s Choice Awards, Writer’s Digest Self-Published Book Awards, DIY Book Festival Awards, and Books-and-Authors.net Awards.
+Named one of the top ten Most Inspirational Children’s Books by the Children’s Book Guide, Carol McCloud’s work has earned numerous other awards including Best Children’s Picture Book by Behavioral Mom’s Choice Awards, Writer’s Digest Self-Published Book Awards, DIY Book Festival Awards, and Books-and-Authors.net Awards.

 By Andrea Beaty